huiw-git/alicemt/mt/ems/ems/AADRightsMgmt/Decommissioning-and-Deactivating-Azure-Rights-Management.md

   - sv-se
 ---
 # Decommissioning and Deactivating Azure Rights Management
-You are always in control of whether your organization protects content by using --- translation.priority.ht:
-  - es-es
-  - fr-fr
-  - it-it
-  - ko-kr
-  - pt-br
-  - ru-ru
-  - zh-cn
-  - zh-tw
-translation.priority.mt:
-  - de-de
-  - ja-jp
----
-Azure Rights Management (Azure RMS), and if you decide you no longer want to use this information protection solution, you have the assurance that you won’t be locked out of content that was previously protected.
+You are always in control of whether your organization protects content by using Azure Rights Management (Azure RMS), and if you decide you no longer want to use this information protection solution, you have the assurance that you won’t be locked out of content that was previously protected.
 If you don’t need continued access to previously protected content, you simply deactivate the service and you can let your subscription for Azure Rights Management expire.
-For example, this would be appropriate for when you have completed testing --- translation.priority.ht:
+For example, this would be appropriate for when you have completed testing Azure Rights Management before you deploy it in a production environment.
-  - es-es
-  - fr-fr
-  - it-it
-  - ko-kr
-  - pt-br
-  - ru-ru
-  - zh-cn
-  - zh-tw
-translation.priority.mt:
-  - de-de
-  - ja-jp
----
-Azure Rights Management before you deploy it in a production environment.

-However, if you have deployed --- translation.priority.ht:
-  - es-es
-  - fr-fr
-  - it-it
-  - ko-kr
-  - pt-br
-  - ru-ru
-  - zh-cn
-  - zh-tw
-translation.priority.mt:
-  - de-de
-  - ja-jp
----
-Azure Rights Management in production, make sure that you have a copy of your Azure Rights Management tenant key before you deactivate the service and do this before your subscription expires, because this will ensure that you can retain access to content that was protected by Azure Rights Management after the service is deactivated.
+However, if you have deployed Azure Rights Management in production, make sure that you have a copy of your Azure Rights Management tenant key before you deactivate the service and do this before your subscription expires, because this will ensure that you can retain access to content that was protected by Azure Rights Management after the service is deactivated.
 If you used the bring your own key solution (BYOK) where you generate and manage your own key in an HSM, you will already have your Azure Rights Management tenant key.
 But if it was managed by Microsoft (the default), see the instructions for exporting your tenant key in [Operations for Your Azure Rights Management Tenant Key](../../ems/AADRightsMgmt/Operations-for-Your-Azure-Rights-Management-Tenant-Key.md) topic.

 > [!TIP]
 > Even after your subscription expires, your Azure Rights Management tenant remains available for consuming content for an extended period.
 However, you will no longer be able to export your tenant key.